Skip to main content

 As a target

 Quote and splice Nix fragments inside another host (nix↖…↗).
-Nix has a LiftTo marker type (Nix in lift.rs): strings lift to double-quoted string_expressions (with ${ escaped to keep them inert), integers/floats to integer_expression/float_expression, booleans to the true/false builtins, and slices/Vecs to space-separated list_expressions.
+Nix has a LiftTo marker type (Nix in lift/mod.rs): strings lift to double-quoted string_expressions (with ${ escaped to keep them inert), integers/floats to integer_expression/float_expression, booleans to the true/false builtins, and slices/Vecs to space-separated list_expressions.
 See examples/nix_module.rs.quilt:

 let drv = nix↖